Porcelain Veneers Philadelphia, PA

 We ensure that each patient undergoing treatment with porcelain veneers is comfortable and relaxed.
 Most patients watch movies or relaxation videos while we complete their treatment.
 Our goal in our office is to make your visits painless and comfortable.

-Patients can experience some mild sensitivity immediately following any dental procedure.
-These symptoms generally subside within 1 – 3 days of treatment.
+We will numb your mouth before we prepare your teeth so you will not feel pain when you get your veneers.
+You can experience some mild discomfort or sensitivity immediately following any dental procedure.
+However, these symptoms can fade within 1 to 3 days of treatment.

 Do porcelain veneers break easily?